colemickens/platform2-sommelier/chromeos-config/README.md

 The config is evaluated against a http://json-schema.org/ schema located at: chromeos-config/cros_config_host/cros_config_schema.yaml

-NOTE: The schema is managed in YAML because it's a bit easier to edit than JSON.
+NOTE: The schema is managed in YAML because it's easier to edit than JSON.

-Only the post transformed JSON is actually evaluated against the schema.
-Authors can do whatever makes sense in the YAML (from a sharing perspective) as long as it generates compliant JSON passes the schema validation.
+Only the transformed JSON is actually evaluated against the schema.
+Authors can do whatever makes sense in the YAML (from a sharing perspective) as long as it generates compliant JSON that passes the schema validation.

 The schema documentation is auto-generated (and put into this README.md file)
 via: python -m cros_config_host.generate_schema_doc -o README.md